TorchJD/torchjd/docs/source/index.rst

 documentation and usage example of this algorithm is provided in :doc:`autogram.Engine <docs/autogram/engine>`.

-The primary usage of the autogram engine is to compute the Gramian of the Jacobian very efficiently for :doc:`IWRM <examples/iwrm>`.
+The original usage of the autogram engine is to compute the Gramian of the Jacobian very efficiently for :doc:`IWRM <examples/iwrm>`.
 It can also be used when considering one loss per element of the batch and per task, in the context of multi-task learning.
 We call this :doc:`Instance-Wise Risk Multi-Task Learning <examples/iwmtl>` (IWMTL).